First Nations Advisory Group

 Joyce Doyle (Clark-Morgan)

-The strongest resources Joyce has relied on is the Rumbalara Football and Netball club which provides a core base for cultural identity and safety for the community.
-ForJoyce, she says this journey has been slow and she has watched her community youth suffer in silence and rely on family strengths and support.
-She feels there is a huge gap in resources available to support the young people and their social and emotional wellbeing via a strong cultural setting such as Rumbalara Football and Netball Club.
+The strongest resource Joyce has relied on is the Rumbalara Football and Netball Club, which provides a core base for cultural identity and safety for the community.
+Joyce says this journey has been slow, and she has watched her community's youth suffer in silence and rely on family strengths and support.
+She feels there is a huge gap in resources available to support the young people and their social and emotional wellbeing via a strong cultural setting, such as Rumbalara Football and Netball Club.

 Dale Rowland

-Dale Rowland is a proud Biripi and Wiradjuri man who is completing a PhD in Clinical Psychology on Kombumerri country (Gold Coast, QLD).
+Dale is a proud Biripi and Wiradjuri man from NSW who is completing a PhD in Clinical Psychology on Kombumerri Country (Gold Coast, QLD).
+He is also a founding member of Orygen’s First Nations Advisory Group.

-Prior to starting his PhD, Dale had spent the past six years working as Learning Assistance Officer with the GUMURRII Student Success Unit at Griffith University.
-Dale has previously been an Associate Lecturer in the First Peoples Health Unit at Griffith University, and remains a research assistant and sessional tutor in the School of Applied Psychology.
+Before starting his PhD, Dale spent six years working as a Learning Assistance Officer with the GUMURRII Student Success Unit at Griffith University.
+Dale has previously been an Associate Lecturer in the First Peoples Health Unit at Griffith University and remains a research assistant and sessional tutor in the School of Applied Psychology.

 Dale holds student membership on the Australian Psychological Society - Indigenous Psychology Advisory Group and the Jilya Institute.
 Dale was the 2020 recipient of the Dr Tracy Westerman Aboriginal Psychology Scholarship Program and the Bendi Lango Bursary.